 Thyroid Eye disease

-- It is believed that fibroblasts in the orbital tissues might express the Thyroid Stimulating Hormone receptor (TSHr).
-This might explain why one autoantibody to the TSHr can cause disease in both the thyroid and the eyes
+- It is believed that fibroblasts in the orbital tissues may possibly express the Thyroid Stimulating Hormone receptor (TSHr).
+This may possibly explain why one autoantibody to the TSHr can cause disease in both the thyroid and the eyes

 Eye Problems In Thyroid Eye Disease